 With a phone as highly anticipated as the Galaxy Nexus, it's understandable that people are (very, very) frustrated with the many rumored release dates passing with nothing to show and no official word, especially when stock of the phone is sitting in store rooms at retailers around the countries.
 Worse, many theories are that it's basically motivated by greed on the part of Verizon.
 No surprise, then, that even retailers are hopping on board the Verizon-sucks bandwagon:

 If you'd like to purchase an unlocked US Samsung Galaxy Nexus (GSM), you can get one for $730.50 at Negri Electronics.
-Rather hilariously, if you use the discount code "VZSucks", you can knock another $45 off that, bringing the new total to $685.50.
 Read More

 Not in the mood to wait around for Verizon to finally decide to put a firm release date on the Galaxy Nexus' head?
 Tied to one of the other carriers?
 If your answer to either of those questions was affirmative (and if you have three-quarters of a grand lying around), you'll be delighted to know that Expansys just put up a page from which customers can purchase the I9250 GSM variant of the Samsung Galaxy Nexus.
 Read More